goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     message = 0000000101
 ```

-A _choke_ message can be sent at anytime so your implementation has to look out for it.
+A _choke_ message type can be sent at any time, so your implementation needs to watch out for it.
 A _choke_ message can also be sent alongside the _handshake_ message by the accepting peer to prevent an immediate request from the initiating peer.

 ##### Interested/Uninterested message
-These messages are used to denote if a peer wants to receive files from another peer.
-An _interested_ message is sent by a peer to inform the receiver that it wants to receive a file from the it.
-On receiving the message, the recipient could choose to send a _choke_ message to prevent the sender from requesting for pieces from it.
-It could also send an _unchoke_ message to a choked sender.
-This is entirely based on the choking algorithm that the peer adopts.
+These message types are for notifying refusal or assent to receive file(s) pieces from another peer.
+An _interested_ message type is sent to inform the receiver that the sender wants to receive file(s) pieces from it.
+On receiving the message, the recipient could choose to send a _choke_ message to prevent the sender from requesting file(s) pieces from it.
+It could also send an _unchoke_ message to a choked sender, based on the choking algorithm that the peer adopts.
 Note that the _interested_ message doesn't require a reply.

-The structure of an _interested_ message is shown below
+The structure of an _interested_ message is

 ```
     length = 1 => 00000001 (4 bytes)
     id = 2 => 02 (1 byte)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000102
 ```

-The _uninterested_ message is sent by a peer to another peer if the receiver doesn't have the pieces the sender wants or its upload speed is too low for the sender.
+The _uninterested_ message is sent by a peer to another peer if the receiver doesn't have the pieces the sender wants or the receiver's upload speed is too low for the sender.
 The recipient could choose to choke the sender or ignore the message.

-The structure of an _uninterested_ message is shown below
+The structure of an _uninterested_ message is

 ```
     length = 1 => 00000001 (4 bytes)
     id = 3 => 03 (1 byte)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000103
 ```

 ##### Have/Bitfield message
 A peer has to signal the pieces it has to another peer.
-This is usually done in the reply to a handshake message (appended to the reply handshake message).
-They are 2 message types that can do this.
-One type could be used or a combination of both.
+It is frequently appended to the handshake message response.
+They are two message types that do this.
+Either one of them or a combination of both is sent.

-The _have_ message is sent by a peer to signal that it has a piece.
-It's very possible for a peer to send several of them to the other peer.
-For example, if a file has 16 pieces and a peer has 14 of them, the peer could send 14 _have_ messages to the other peer each containing the different piece index.
-It is expected that a client has a way to keep record of pieces that each peers it's connected to has.
+The _have_ message type is sent by a peer to signal that it has a piece.
+A peer can send several of them to the other peer.
+For example, if a file contains 16 pieces and a peer has 14 of them, the peer could send 14 _have_ messages to the other peer each containing a different piece index.
+A client must have a way to keep a record of pieces that each peer it's connected to has.

-The structure of a _have_ message is shown below
+An example of a _have_ message is shown here

 ```
     length = 5 => 00000005 (4 bytes)
     id = 4 => 04 (1 byte)
     piece_index = 10 => 0000000A (4 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 00000001040000000A
 ```

- The piece_index is the index of the piece denoted in the message.
-It is zero-based i.e first piece will be referenced as 0.
+The **piece_index** is the index of the piece denoted in the message.
+It is zero-based (the first piece will be index 0).

-Another way that a peer can signal the pieces it has is to send them all as a _bitfield_ message.
-A data structure that a peer can use to store the pieces it has is as a **bitarray**.
-This is an array that just stores bits.
-The length of the array is the number of pieces in the shared file(s).
-Each item in the array is either 1 or 0 if the piece is present or absent respectively.
-From the example above, the peer having 14 pieces might not have piece 10 and 13 so the bitarray would be '1111111110110111'.
-C has no native structure for bitarrays so an array of characters can be used where each character represents 8 pieces, this means the array for this would have _number of pieces/8_ items.
-Note that this length is rounded up to the nearest integer.
-Any spare bits at the end of the last character is set to 0.
+Another way a peer can signal the pieces it has is to send them all as a _bitfield_ message.
+A data structure that a peer can use to store the pieces it has is a **bit-array**, which is an array of bits.
+The array length is the number of the shared file(s) pieces.
+Each item in the array is `1` if the file(s) piece is absent or `0` if the file(s) piece is absent.
+Continuing the example above, the peer having 14 pieces might not have pieces 10 and 13, so the bit-array would be `1111111110110111`.
+C has no native structure for bit-arrays, so an array of characters can be used where each character represents 8 pieces, meaning the array would have _number of pieces/8_ items.
+Note that this length is rounded up to the nearest integer, so the length for 16 file(s) pieces will be 2.
+Any spare bits at the end of the last character are set to 0.

-The structure of a _bitfield_ message is shown below
+An example of a _bitfield_ message is shown below

 ```
     length = 3 => 00000003 (4 bytes)
     id = 5 => 05 (1 byte)
     bitfield = 1111111110110111 => FFB7 (2 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000105FFB7
 ```

 A peer can send a _bitfield_ or _have_ message once it has downloaded a complete piece to all the connected peers if it wants to share files.

 ##### Request message
-The _request_ message is sent by a peer to download a piece from another peer.
-A piece is usually too large to download at a single time so it's advisable that the pieces are also divided into sub-pieces or blocks.
-According to the [spec](https://wiki.theory.org/index.php/BitTorrentSpecification#request:_.3Clen.3D0013.3E.3Cid.3D6.3E.3Cindex.3E.3Cbegin.3E.3Clength.3E), the recommended size should be set to 2^14 bytes (16 KB).
+A peer sends a _request_ message to download a piece from another peer.
+A file(s) piece is usually too large to download once, so it should be divided into sub-pieces or blocks.
+According to the [spec](https://wiki.theory.org/index.php/BitTorrentSpecification#request:_.3Clen.3D0013.3E.3Cid.3D6.3E.3Cindex.3E.3Cbegin.3E.3Clength.3E), the recommended size of a block is 2^14 bytes (16 KB).
 If the piece is not evenly divisible by the block size, the last block would have a smaller size.
-A block should also have an offset attribute, this attribute signifies where it is located within the piece.
+A block should also have an offset attribute, which signifies its location within the piece.

-When requesting a block from another peer, it is recommended that the peer has the piece containing the block.
+When requesting a block from another peer, the peer must have the piece containing the block.
 The order of downloading a block is up to the client.
-It could be in order, random or any fancy algo out there.
-During downloads, it is recommended that a check is made for outstanding downloads that take more than a set time.
+It could be in order, random, or any fancy algorithm.
+During downloads, it is recommended that a check for outstanding downloads that take more than a set time is executed.
 These delayed blocks should be re-requested to speed up the entire process.

-The structure of the _request_ message for a block in piece index 13 (zero-based) is shown
+An example of a _request_ message for a block in piece index 13 (zero-based) is shown

 ```
     length = 13 => 0000000D (4 bytes)